ToonTools/TD_Course_2024_Q1/scripts/readme.md

 ## Getting Python working

+run it inside `Python Script Console` in Harmony

 ``` python
 import os
 #Extend the DLL dependency load-path, so that dependant DLLs can load.
 QtCore.pyd